Ryder17z/GIMP-Crocotile-Color-Palette-Generator/README.md

 # GIMP/Crocotile Color Palette Generator
 "Hardcoded" C++ application/script to generate a palette file for GIMP &amp; Crocotile 3d.
 Also outputs a preview in HTML format.

+## New in Beta 1
+Revised logic: Main function now takes 3 numbers, which defines how many steps should be within a gradient.
+Added a min and max reference which the gradient will be constrained to.

 Was written using VS Code on linux.
 Compiling on Windows is untested but should work fine.

 Easy to modify if a different color palette is desired.
-Sample:
+OLD Sample:

 [Full HTML preview with the default sample](https://ryder17z.github.io/GIMP-Crocotile-Color-Palette-Generator/preview.html)